coffee2code/array-partition/readme.txt

 == Changelog ==

 = () =
+* Change: Enable more error output for unit tests.
 * Change: Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable.

 = 1.2.3 (2015-12-09) =